Detailed content of our market study

 3.3 Distribution channels

-Active enterprises in roasted coffee retail trade Italy, ****-****, in thousands Istat Finally, coffee shops represent another key element in coffee distribution.
+Active roasted coffee retail businesses Italy, ****-****, in thousands Istat Finally, coffee shops represent another key element in coffee distribution.
 They provide a direct consumer experience by serving freshly brewed coffee.
 Coffee shops can range from traditional establishments to international chains, often also offering additional services such as pastries and snacks.
-A decrease in the number of coffee bars and other similar establishments of -**.* ...
+A decrease in the number of coffee bars and other similar establishments of -**.* percent is noted in the five years under analysis.

 3.4 Main actors